cloudcake/laravel-sanity/docs/README.md

 This will load the configured routes (in `config/sanity.php`).

-## Configure Laravel Forge
+## Configure Your Deployment Service

 It's important to keep in mind that this package is intended to be run on your staging/testing servers.
 While you may run it on production, it's highly discouraged as tests are run **after** the code has already been deployed.

-### Add the Sanity forge webhook
+### Configure the webhook

-The Sanity forge webhook is the URL that forge will fire its payload to once the code has been deployed, once received Sanity will process its tests.
+The Sanity webhook is the URL that must be hit to trigger Sanity to process its tests.

-Enter your full domain and the configured forge webhook endpoint into your apps forge configuration:
+Enter your full domain and the configured webhook endpoint into your deployment configuration:

+**Laravel Forge Example:**

 ![forge_deployment_webhook.png](https://github.com/stephenlake/laravel-sanity/raw/master/docs/assets/forge_deployment_webhook.png)